TDCole21/QA-SFIA2/README.md

 |2.1|Time mismanagement|Possible|Major|Moderate|Falling behind on tasks means rushing on certain aspects of the project and can result in a lower quality of work.|Using methods such as a Trello board and gantt chart to track my progress and ensure I don't fall behind on my work.
 If my work starts to fall behind, I can work on my project before/after training hours. |
 |2.2|Lack of content knowledge|Possible|Major|Substantial|A lack of understanding of the content covered in the academy will mean that I am unable to fulfill requirements needed for the project|I will first search the internet fo the answers to any questions I have, then seek peer help if I cannot find the answer, before finally approaching my trainer|
 |2.3|Jenkins pipeline error|Unlikely|Minor|Trivial|A problem with Jenkins compatibility with the GitHub webhooks would mean that the pipeline would not automatically run for every push to GitHub, compromising the autonomy of the continuous integration|If not able to be resolved by the deadline, then manual build requests in Jenkins can be used.|

+## Testing
+I used a unit and integration testing method as a measure of my code quality for the application.

+### Unit Testing
+Unit testing is where individual units/ components of a software are tested.
+The purpose is to validate that each unit of the software performs as designed.
+A unit usually has one or a few inputs and usually a single output.
+It is the smallest testable part of any software, hence why I ran a URL and DB pytest to test each CRUD function and URL link.

+### Integration Testing
+Integration testing is where individual units are combined and tested as a group.
+The purpose of this level of testing is to expose faults in the interaction between integrated units.
+Coverage reports is a type of integration testing, and a target of +45% is acceptable and 80+% is desired.
+Add discussion for more marks.

+### Acceptance Testing
+Also known as operational readiness testing, this refers to the checking done to a system to ensure that processes and procedures are in place to allow the system to be used and maintained.
+This may include checks done to back-up facilities, procedures for disaster recovery, training for end users, maintenance procedures, and security procedures.
+Selenium is a portable framework for testing web applications (front-end).
+Selenium provides a playback tool for authoring functional tests without the need to learn a test scripting language (Selenium IDE).
+It also provides a test domain-specific language (Selenese) to write tests in a number of popular programming languages, including C#, Groovy, Java, Perl, PHP, Python, Ruby and Scala.
+The tests can then run against most modern web browsers.
+Selenium runs on Windows, Linux, and macOS.
+It is open-source software released under the Apache License 2.0.

+## Improvements for the future <a name="improvements_for_the_future"></a>
+If I had more time dedicated to this project I would have implemented the following:
++ **Increased testing coverage:**
+As shown previous in the coverage report section of the readme file, there was little coverage of the application, even though a lot of its core features where tested.
+This is definitely an area i would like to improve in later projects.
++ **Improved UI:**
+Due to the nature of Agile, I prioritised working CRUD functionality over the documentation and presentation of the project.
+This meant I did not spend time on the design aspects of the site.
++ **Selenium testing:**
+My testing protocol only included unit and integration testing.
+Had more time been allowed, I would have researched and implemented further methods of testing.
++ **Complex version control branch model:**
+I only used two branches in my project; a master branch and developer branch.
+To help prepare better for best practice in industry, I would have further branches underneath the developer branch for each product backlog then further branches for the sprint backlogs and then again for the tasks.

+## Authors <a name="authors"></a>
+Thomas Cole - QA Academy Trainee

+## Acknowledgements <a name="acknowledgements"></a>
+I would like to acknowledge the QA trainers and other members of my cohort, who were able to help me with any problems I had with my project.